SillyFreak/typst-scrutinize/docs/manual.typ

   example(task, lines: lines, cheat: cheat)
 }

+#(scope.task-example = task-example)

 = Introduction

 _Scrutinize_ has three general areas of focus:

 - It helps with grading information: record the points that can be reached for each task and make them available for creating grading keys.
-- It provides a selection of question writing utilities, such as multiple choice or true/false questions.
+- It provides a selection of task authoring tools, such as multiple choice or true/false questions.
 - It supports the creation of sample solutions by allowing to switch between the normal and "pre-filled" exam.

 Right now, providing a styled template is not part of this package's scope.